arching-kaos/.github/profile/README.md

 ### Brief description

-It's about creating solutions based on decentralization and more.
+It's about creating solutions based on decentralization/distribution of both data and algorithms.
 You can read more about it by visiting [this link](https://github.com/arching-kaos/arching-kaos-infochain/blob/master/docs/Whitepaper).
 Parts in overall documentation are maybe missing or not working exactly as they are said to be done.
 Updates on documentation is the slowest procedure of all.

 ### Active projects